 The Global Positioning System is a satellite-based navigation system that provides accurate position fixes 24 hours a day, on land, sea and air, in any weather, with no subscription or fee.
-Originally built between 1978 and 1994 for the U.S. Department of Defense with 24 satellites in orbit 12,000 miles above the Earth (three are spares in case one fails), this multi-billion dollar system is available for all users.
+Originally built between 1978 and 1994 for the U.S. Department of Defense with a nominal constellation of 24 satellites (actually 32 satellites as of January 2018, with 31 in use) in medium Earth orbit (MEO) 12,550 miles above the Earth, this multi-billion dollar system is available for all users.

 WAAS, with about 25 ground reference stations across the United States that monitor GPS satellite data and two master stations on either coast, creates a GPS correction message.
 This correction accounts for GPS satellite orbit and clock drift plus signal delays caused by the atmosphere and ionosphere.
 The corrected differential message is then broadcast through one of two geostationary satellites, with a fixed position over the equator.
-Any GPS receiver equipped to receive WAAS (all except the least expensive units) has its accuracy improved to three meters (just less than 10 ft.).
+Any GPS receiver equipped to receive WAAS (all except the least expensive units) has its accuracy improved to less than three meters.